Akiraw030/QALabeling-NLP-2025Spring/README.md

 ### Step 6: Kaggle Submission

-1. Upload `./src/kaggle_all.ipynb` to Kaggle
+1. Upload `./src/kaggle_all.ipynb` to Kaggle, and delete some of the ModelSpec if you don't want them (deberta, modernbert, xlnet only in our result)
-2. Attach official model data and trained weights to notebook
+2. Attach official model data and trained weights and TPE weight to notebook
 3. Configure internet, and gpu options in notebook configurations
 4. Configure paths in notebook code cell
 5. Press submit in the sidebar